 The EPS contribution is part of an employee’s salary.
 Expats with a contract that meets the minimum salary requirements must join the contributory health system.
 The system requires appointments to be made in advance.
 A referral from a GP is needed before seeing a specialist.
 Some services may require a small co-payment.

 Expats are also advised to take out private medical insurance, even if they pay into the national healthcare plan.
-Most health issues can be dealt with at one of the many hospitals or clinics, but in the case of chronic or long-term illness then it is advisable to have the extra cover in case specialist care is required.
+Most health issues can be dealt with at one of the many hospitals or clinics, but in the case of chronic or long-term illness it is advisable to have the extra cover in case specialist care is required.
 Private health insurance can be purchased from several local or international providers.

 Health hazards in Colombia

-The tap water in major cities is generally safe to drink, although many houses and apartments have small water filtration systems installed.
+The tap water in major cities is generally safe to drink, although many houses and apartments have small water-filtration systems installed.
 Expats should not drink tap water outside of the major urban centres unless it has been boiled, filtered or sterilised.

-Mosquito-borne viral diseases, including yellow fever, dengue fever, Zika and chikungunya, pose a significant threat in Colombia.
+Mosquito-borne viral diseases, including yellow fever, dengue fever and chikungunya, pose a significant threat in Colombia.
 Malaria is also prevalent in some regions.
 Expats should take the necessary precautions.
 When travelling to high-risk areas of the country, expats should use insect repellent, wear long sleeves and pants, and make use of window and door screens.